rachit-j/Rackets-Blog/_posts/2024-01-11-Individual-Review-Prep.md

 Learned and Made APIs, managed them on the frontend.

+Learned somewhat how to deploy, courtesy of Theo!

 Scrum Master: [Scrum for Stocktify](https://app.clickup.com/9011012769/v/l/4-90110133665-1)

 ### WW3
 **NOT** scrum master.

+Actually learned how to deploy and learned different kinds of sorting.

 Backend Deployment, Fibonacci, and Sorting.
 [Review for WW3](https://github.com/rachit-j/ww3/issues/6)